 This Pride Month, XYZ is highlighting our inspiring LGTBQ+ members of the .xyz community.
 Previously, we’ve featured software platform Pronouny.xyz, which is designed to simplify and promote the practice of sharing personal pronouns and gender-neutral language.
 We introduced you to 3D designer and software instructor Erindale Woodford, who uses Erindale.xyz to display their design work and online coursework.
 We showcased multimedia collective SuperstarX.xyz, which is aimed at destigmatizing and celebrating our differences.
 These LGTBQ+ members help define our community with their innovation, creativity, and pride.
-In this week’s #WebsiteWednesday, we’ll share a few more LGBTQ+ members of the .xyz community whose websites can serve as an inspiration for your own prideful online presence.
+In this week’s #WebsiteWednesday, we’ll share another LGBTQ+ member of the .xyz community whose website can serve as an inspiration for your own prideful online presence.

 TrashMag.xyz is the online home of women and queer-led independent zine Trash Mag, a publication aimed at cultivating community through creativity.
 The zine has core values such as independence, empathy, vulnerability, community, and representation, which help inform and guide their issues.
 Each issue features submissions from around the world, including an interview with Madison Sinclair from the Harry Styles and Twilight-focused merch brand, BugGirl200, and an essay on normalizing embarrassing moments, because we all have them.
 TrashMag.xyz is currently managed by friends Sara Ghassemzadeh and Bergen Flom.
 Sara is a queer Persian artist and Sociology student living in Pasadena, California, while Bergen is an artist and ad agency creative living in New York City.
 Together they also design music and gallery events in cities around the United States.